-It may be ideal to start the immigration process with your correct name; however, if this is not possible, do not worry.
-For instance, if you are applying for asylum, it may be easier if you submit a court order recognizing your new name along with your asylum application, so that your initial record can include your current name.
+It may be ideal to start the immigration process with your correct name; for instance, if you are applying for asylum, it may be easier if you submit a court order recognizing your new name along with your asylum application, so that your initial record can include your current name.
 However, make sure to get advice from an immigration attorney to ensure that the wait for a court order won't affect your timeliness for the asylum filing deadline.

-If you are unable to do so, or if you have already started your immigration process, please rest assured that immigration documents can still be updated with the appropriate documentation; it may just involve more time and expense.
-Below, we outline the process of updating name and gender information on immigration documents.
+If you cannot wait until your records are updated to start the immigration process, please rest assured that immigration documents can still be updated with the appropriate documentation; it may just involve more time and expense.
+Below, we outline the process of obtaining U.S. immigration documents reflecting your name and gender.